Mausy5043/bluepy3/docs/delegate.rst

 to the user by calling methods on a 'delegate' object.

 To be useful, the delegate object will be from a class created by the user.
-Bluepy's ``DefaultDelegate`` is a base class for this - you should override some or all of the methods here with your own application-specific code.
+Bluepy3's ``DefaultDelegate`` is a base class for this - you should override some or all of the methods here with your own application-specific code.

 Constructor